Caleb Heaslip

 The 2021 summer undergraduate research experience (SURE) program at the Keck Graduate Institute is a virtual experience featuring various hands-on workshops, analytics and statistical programs, and webinars presented by industry leaders in biotechnology and translational medicine.
 In addition to my primary track, I participated in a bioentrenpeneurship team project that focused on the repurposing of drug molecules to a new indication.
 As part of the project, my team evaluated the current preclinical research to determine whether the molecule may be an effective treatment for a new indication.
 Subsequent to this determination, we conducted a clinical assessment of the molecule, evaluated the potential patient population, and compared the new therapy with the current standard of treatment.
 A market assessment was then conducted, where we analyzed the potential market size and expected value given our addressable market and competition.
 This led to our risk assessment and a final recommendation for pursuing drug development.
 The project culminated in a final presentation to our peers, KGI staff, and a handful of industry experts and professionals.

-Caleb Heaslip Education Details
+Caleb Heaslip education

-Frequently Asked Questions about Caleb Heaslip
+Frequently asked questions about Caleb Heaslip

 What company does Caleb Heaslip work for?

-Caleb Heaslip works for Dana-Farber Cancer Institute
+Caleb Heaslip works for Dana-Farber Cancer Institute.

-Caleb Heaslip's current role is Aspiring Physician-Scientist | Research Technician in the Qi lab at the Dana-Farber Cancer Institute | 2023 Goldwater Scholar.
+Caleb Heaslip is listed as Aspiring Physician-Scientist | Research Technician in the Qi lab at the Dana-Farber Cancer Institute | 2023 Goldwater Scholar at Dana-Farber Cancer Institute.

 What is Caleb Heaslip's email address?